1. Home

 What Are Solar Property Tax Exemptions?

 Should you be penalized for improving the value of your home or property?
-Adding solar panels almost always increases the property value of a home or business.
-Studies by Cal Berkeley and Zillow show property values and resale values increase with solar power systems.
-(Zillow found homes with solar panels sold for 4.1% more than comparable homes.)
-Property tax exemptions help negate annual, longer-term costs with solar.
-When a state or locality has a property tax exemption for a solar system in place, your tax bill doesn’t include the added property value from your solar panels.
+Adding solar panels almost always increases the property value of a home.
+Studies by the Berkeley National Laboratory and Zillow show property values and resale values increase with solar power systems.
+Zillow found homes with solar panels sold for 4.1% more than comparable homes.

 Property tax exemptions may be implemented on a state or local level.
 They may be full or partial, permanent or temporary, depending on the state.